Holiday Hell: 1995

 Holiday Hell: The New York Invasion took place on December 29, 1995, in the Lost Battalion Hall in Rego Park, Queens, New York City, New York, US.
 It was the first ECW supercard to be held in New York City.

 Excerpts from Holiday Hell aired on episodes No. 141 and No. 142 of the syndicated television show ECW Hardcore TV in January 1996.
 Holiday Hell was released on VHS in 1995 and on DVD in 2002.
 In 2019, it was made available for streaming on the WWE Network.
 The bout between Tommy Dreamer and Raven also appeared on the 2013 WWE Home Video DVD ECW Unreleased Vol 2, while the main event bout between Cactus Jack and Sabu also appeared on the 2015 DVD ECW Unreleased Vol 3.
-The bouts between Dreamer and Raven, Cactus Back and Sabu, and Raven and the Sandman appeared on the 2012 compilation DVD ECW Loves New York.
+The bouts between Dreamer and Raven, Cactus Jack and Sabu, and Raven and the Sandman appeared on the 2012 compilation DVD ECW Loves New York.